slatedocs/slate/source/index.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the St. Baldrick's Foundation API!
+You can use our API to access St. Baldrick's Foundation API endpoints, which can get, create, and update information on various events, teams, participants, fundraisers, donations, etc.

-We have language bindings in Shell, Ruby, and Python!
+We have language bindings in shell and Ruby.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](http://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.